 Sometimes just putting the oil in and working it through with your fingers can do the trick.
 If not, after putting in the oil, use a brush or comb to work it out.
 The following video shows how to do it and when the mat is too big for this method. click here.

 Dehumidifiers and Diet

 There are ways to help your family feline avoid mats apart from weekly, or daily grooming.
 Take a look at what you are feeding your cat.
 Research suggests that a completely dry food diet can cause more possibility of mats.
-No matter what you feed your family pet, some suggest making sure you have a higher oil content in it.
+No matter what you feed your family pet, some suggest making sure you have higher oil content in it.
 You can also add fish oil capsules into the food to help.

 Another option is to have a dehumidifier in the house, so there is less static in the air.
 Less static means fewer problems in grooming your friend and will reduce the chance of shocking the cat when grooming.